vole/vole/README.md

     /home/chuck/Vole/users/Chuck_9674e8e8-7c7a-41e6-52ed-51a3f7969812

 * In Bittorrent Sync, add this folder as a shared folder.
-* In the folder options, grab the read-only key.
+* In the folder options, grab the **read-only key**.
+Make sure the key starts with the letter 'R' that signifies it's the read-only one.
+You can find it by going to the advanced folder preferences.
 This is the key that you can share to others so they can follow your posts.

 Profile site
 ------------